Apolo Ohno: Games

 In the 1500 m final, Ohno placed second after two Korean skaters, Lee Ho-Suk and Sung Si-Bak, made contact and crashed into the wall during the final turn of the final lap.
-He was in fourth place leading into the crash, and as a result, moved into second place, earning the silver.
+He was in fourth place leading into the crash, and moved into second place as a result, earning the silver.
 Fellow American skater J. R. Celski finished with the bronze medal.
 The gold medal went to South Korea's Lee Jung-Su.
 Lee Jung-Su criticized Ohno as "too aggressive" in a post-race news conference.
-Ohno said in an interview that he was held by one of the Korean skaters, which affected the match's outcome.
+Ohno stated in an interview that he was held by one of the Korean skaters, which possibly prevented him from winning gold.
 He drew anger in South Korea after adding, "I was hoping for another disqualification, kind of like what happened in Salt Lake City."
-His win had the American, with six career medals, tie Bonnie Blair for most medals won by a U.S. Winter Olympian.
+Ohno's silver pushed his tally to six career Olympic medals, tying Bonnie Blair for most medals ever won by a U.S. Winter Olympian.

 Heading into the 1000 m final, Ohno had won the overall silver medal for the 1000 m during the 2009–10 World Cup by competing in three of the four competitions during the season.
 During the finals of the 1000 m, Ohno finished in third place, making a comeback from a slip with less than three laps remaining.
 With the bronze medal win, he became the most decorated American athlete ever at the Winter Games with seven career medals.
 Bonnie Blair, the former record holder, said she was happy for his accomplishment, adding: "It's a great feat for him, U.S. speedskating, and the United States of America.
 We hope that more kids will see his accomplishments and want to try our great sport that has been so good to us and taught us so much about what it takes to be successful in life."

 In the 500 m final, Ohno finished the race in second place behind Canada's Charles Hamelin.
 However, he was disqualified after impeding François-Louis Tremblay of Canada around the final turn.
 The silver medal went to Sung Si-Bak, with Tremblay taking the bronze.

 The 5000 m relay team for the United States finished with the bronze medal.
 The team, consisting of J. R. Celski, Simon Cho, Travis Jayner, Jordan Malone, and Ohno, were in the fourth position for the majority of the race.
 With a strong push from Celski with two laps to go, Ohno as the anchor leg was able to pass the Chinese team for third place; Canada won the gold and South Korea took silver.
 This bronze medal was the eighth Olympic medal of his career.